Free Valentine’s Day Unit Study

 Valentine’s Cards

 Make Valentine’s Cards for friends and family.
-This year especially, it’d also be nice to make cards for nursing home residents and shut-ins.
-Because of the pandemic, many have not been able to have visitors or hardly even leave their rooms in nearly a year.
-While you likely can’t visit them in person, receiving a card in the mail would help them know that someone cares.
-Valentine’s cards are also a fun way to show appreciation to healthcare workers, police, firefighters, pastors, grocery store employees, mail carriers, and others in your community.
+Or make cards for nursing home residents and shut-ins.
+Some of them may not get visitors very often, and receiving a card would help them know that someone cares.
+Valentine’s cards are also a fun way to show appreciation to community helpers like police and firefighters.

 - Valentine’s Cards for Preschoolers to Make